What drives me is helping others find the courage to go for what they want

-Hailing from Killeen, Texas my fitness impetus, as I can recall, was during middle school.
+Hailing from Killeen, Texas my fitness impetus seemed to be during middle school.
 Not my athletic leanings, I’ve been into sports as far back as my memory dates.
 This is when what would be considered a sort of bodybuilding (building the body) carbon dates; 6th/7th grade in Ft.
 Knox, Kentucky.

 I wanted abdominal muscles.
 I wanted abdominal muscles badly: crunch variations, sit ups, flutter kicks, static leg holds, leg lifts, various ab gizmos you’d see in infomercials..
 I saved every dollar of my babysitting/quarter gambling money.
 I did every maneuver I could think of (it wasn’t until later I learned it takes more than exercises for visible abs).
 An early moment of abdominal pride comes to mind in tackle football practice.